kaliber5/ember-fastboot-addon-tests/README.md

 ## The visit helper

 This addon gives you a `visit` helper that makes testing pretty easy.
 You give it a route of your app (as you would do it with the `visit` helper in an acceptance test) to make a request to.
-It then makes a HTTP request to your Fastboot server for that route, and returns a `Promise`.
+It then makes a HTTP request to your FastBoot server for that route, and returns a `Promise`.
 When the server receives a response, it will make sure that it has a HTTP status code of 200.
 If that is not the case, the Promise will be rejected and your test will fail.
 Otherwise the Promise resolves with a